arachnetech/homebridge-mqttthing/README.md

 A Homebridge plugin for a simple simple services, based on homebrige-mqttswitch and homebridge-mqttlightbulb

 # Installation
-Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
+Follow the instructions in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-This plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqttlightbulb) and should be installed "globally" by typing:
+This plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqttthing) and should be installed "globally" by typing:

     npm install -g homebridge-mqttthing